 Windows ships with a compatible driver for both the MK3-USB interface so you typically don’t need to install a driver.
 In case you do have issues connecting via USB, we recommend manually installing the device with the driver you can download from their software downloads page.

-2) The VictronConnect software which you can either download from the Victron website or install from the Play Store for Android or Apple App Store for iOS.
+2) VictronConnect software which you can either download from the Victron website or install from the Play Store for Android or Apple App Store for iOS.

 Note: Victron also makes a VE.Bus Smart Dongle that basically adds Bluetooth connectivity/control to the MultiPlus interter/chargers.
 It connects to the same VE.Bus with an ethernet cable.
 When you connect to the inverter with VictronConnect via Bluetooth using this dongle you can see all of the same reporting information as well as control the state of the inverter (on/off/charger only mode, etc.) but the advanced settings (configuration) is not available unless.
 Because of this, you need the Mk3-USB interface for the kind of programming this post discusses.
 However, you might want the Smart Dongle to control and monitor your inverter/charger when you’re using your van on a day-to-day basis.

 Alternatively, if you have a Cerbo device such as the Cerbo GX that is connected to Victron’s cloud service (VRM) and it’s configured correctly, you can actually use VRM’s remote configure option as shown in this video.
+(2026) And here's a newer blog post covering how to remotely Configure your Victron system with VRM

-The following screenshot, from the VictronConnect manual shows the 3x ways to connect to a Victron product (including the MultiPlus)
+The following screenshot from Victron shows the 3x ways to connect to a Victron product (including the MultiPlus)

 If You’re Configuring an old-version (“compact”) MultiPlus 12/2000/80…